darqos/darqos/doc/terminal.rst

 use a widget server model, perhaps similar to O/mero from PlanB.
 Or it might be a more traditional library-based approach.

-It's also possible that we'll move away from Wayland and/or Weston to a dedicated display manager and compositor.
+It's also possible that we'll move away from Wayland and/or Wayfire to a dedicated compositor.

 Architecture